jleung51/dotfiles/README.md

 # Jeff's Dotfiles

-To install, first install [GNU Stow](https://www.gnu.org/software/stow).
+To use, first install [GNU Stow](https://www.gnu.org/software/stow).

 The recommended location for this repository is `~/.local/src/` (see [XDG Specs](https://specifications.freedesktop.org/basedir-spec/latest)).